-Sweden, Russia, Finland earn wins at world junior hockey championships
+Slovakia scores late to upset U.S. at world junior hockey championships

 Filip Zadina scored the Czech Republic goal to make it 2-1 late in the second period.
 Jakub Skarek stopped 34 shots.

-Earlier, Artur Kayumov and Georgi Ivanov scored third-period goals to lead Russia over Switzerland.
+Artur Kayumov and Georgi Ivanov scored third-period goals to lead Russia over Switzerland.
 Kim Kostin and Vladislav Syomin each had a goal and an assist, Andrei Svechnikov had two assists and Vitali Abramov scored an empty-netter for the Russians, who are 1-1 in preliminary play.

 Marco Miranda and Ken Jager scored for Switzerland.
 Philip Wuthrich made 32 saves.
 Jager's goal tied the game at 2-2 early in the third period before Kaymov scored the go-ahead goal with 8:58 remaining.

-Also, Juuso Valimaki and Henri Jokiharju both had a goal and assist for Finland in its win over Denmark.
+Juuso Valimaki and Henri Jokiharju both had a goal and assist for Finland in its win over Denmark.

 Joona Koppanen and Aapeli Rasanen scored the other goals to give Finland a 2-0 lead in the first seven minutes.
 Miro Heiskanen had two assists and Ukko-Pekka Luukkonen needed to make just six saves.
 Finland improved to 1-1 in group play.